Total Immersion 2026: The Myriad of Things

 This retreat is aimed at sincere meditators who practice regularly.
 It is ideal for those with substantial meditation experience within the Triratna Buddhist community, e.g. three or more years.

-At the same time, we can facilitate those who are newer to meditation, or new to Triratna, to participate.
-If you have:
+At the same time, we can facilitate those who are newer to meditation or new to Triratna, to participate.
+We can support you to take part if you have:

 - at least a year’s experience with the core Triratna meditation practices, or